Quansight-Labs/quansight-labs-site/posts/2022/05/the-evolution-of-scipy-cli.md

 With a great start comes possibilities.
 In the coming weeks, the CLI will become more mature and stable.
 After we receive wider usage and acceptance from the community, support for `dev.py` and `runtests.py` will be paused and `do.py` will be renamed to `dev.py`.
 The user documentation for the CLI components and usage will be made available for clear and concise understanding.
 To foster reusability, Eduardo has developed a package named `pydevtool`.
 The reusable elements will be incorporated into the SciPy developer CLI code.
 We will also be adding support for `act`, which will enable users to run GitHub CI jobs locally.

-We are excited to collaborate with projects looking forward to adopting a similar developer command-line interface 😃
+We are excited to collaborate with projects looking forward to adapting a similar developer command-line interface 😃